Department of Political Science

 American Politics (Introductory course, American Presidential Elections, Media & Politics, Politics & Film, Politics & Popular Music), Public Law (Judicial Politics, Constitutional Law, Comparative Courts, Law & Film, Law & Baseball)

 Artemus Ward is Professor of Political Science at Northern Illinois University.
 He received his Ph.D. from the Maxwell School of Citizenship & Public Affairs at Syracuse University in 1999 and worked as a staffer on the House Judiciary Committee in Washington, DC.
 His research focuses on the U.S. Supreme Court and has been featured on NBC Nightly News, Fox News, C-SPAN and in the New York Times, Associated Press, and the New Republic.
 He is a two-time, award-winner of the Hughes-Gossett Prize for historical excellence by the Supreme Court Historical Society.
 His books include American Judicial Process: Myth and Reality in Law and Courts (2015), The Puzzle of Unanimity: Consensus on the United States Supreme Court (2013), Sorcerers' Apprentices: 100 Years of Law Clerks at the U.S. Supreme Court (2006), and Deciding to Leave: The Politics of Retirement at the U.S. Supreme Court (2003).
 Art is currently teaching introduction to American politics, mass media and American politics, constitutional law, judicial politics, law & film, law & baseball, and politics & popular music.
-He has participated in experiential learning courses such as taking students to Washington, DC for a week-long advanced seminar on American politics and summer study abroad courses at Oriel College, Oxford University.
+He periodically offers experiential learning courses such as taking students to Washington, DC for a week-long advanced seminar on American politics and summer study abroad courses at Oriel College, Oxford University.
 His current research projects include an edited volume on the U.S. Chief Justice with David J. Danelski, a book manuscript on dissents in the U.S. Supreme Court with Pam Corley, and a project on the Supreme Court and judicial minimalism with Mitch Pickerill.

 Study Abroad Courses: